Sponsoring Students at St Xaviers's Schools

-St Xavier’s School has given prime importance to educating children who are socially and economically disadvantaged through subsidised fees.
+St Xavier’s Schools have given prime importance to educating children who are socially and economically disadvantaged through subsidised fees.
 Many of those that receive the sponsorship are local village children.
-As the School is very popular and has an outstanding reputation both within and beyond Nepal, school places and scholarships are in great demand.
+As the Schools are very popular and have an outstanding reputation both within and beyond Nepal, school places and scholarships are in great demand.

 The School’s sponsorship programme ensures the:

 - Elimination of financial barriers to success and quality education;

 - Provision of a safe and nurturing environment for learning;

 - Provision of social support to underprivileged children and their families.

 Students are selected for sponsorship by the Principal of the school based on the following criteria:

 - Finacial Circumstances (poverty, deprivation and need)

 How you can help